Don't Talk (Put Your Head on My Shoulder)

-"Don't Talk (Put Your Head on My Shoulder)" is a song by American rock band the Beach Boys from their 1966 album Pet Sounds.
+"Don't Talk (Put Your Head on My Shoulder)" is a song by the American rock band the Beach Boys from their 1966 album Pet Sounds.
 Written by Brian Wilson and Tony Asher, it is a ballad about nonverbal communication between lovers.
 Musically, the song is distinguished for its chromaticism, the use of a string sextet, and its key ambiguity.
 It is among the most harmonically complex songs that Wilson ever composed.

-Wilson sang lead and produced the track in early 1966 with the aid of 14 session musicians who variously played guitars, vibraphone, timpani, organ, piano, upright bass, a ride cymbal, violins, cello, and viola.
+Wilson sang lead and produced the track in early 1966 with the aid of 14 session musicians who variously played guitars, vibraphone, timpani, organ, piano, upright bass, a ride cymbal, and strings.
 It is one of three tracks on Pet Sounds where he is the only Beach Boy featured.
 Acts who have covered the song include Linda Ronstadt, Fennesz, Anne Sofie von Otter with Elvis Costello, and Jeff Beck with Johnny Depp.

 Background and lyrics

 "Don't Talk (Put Your Head on My Shoulder)" was written by Brian Wilson and Tony Asher about nonverbal communication between lovers.
 In the lyrics, the narrator observes of his lover, "I can hear so much in your sighs / and I can see so much in your eyes / There are words we both can say / But don't talk, put your head on my shoulder".
 The narrator is generally celebratory of the time that the couple are spending together, although the line "let's not think about tomorrow" implies that he is also feeling a sense of desperation.
 According to Asher, "It's strange to sit down and write a song about not talking ... but we managed to do it and it came off well."

 Wilson thought that "Don't Talk" had an overall mood similar to his 1963 song "Lonely Sea", explaining, "It's a different setting, but the emotion is the same."
 His then-wife Marilyn opined that the lyrics demonstrated Wilson at his most "romantic", and that "[o]ther people would have thought [the message] was sissyish, but he was very romantic, and that was just coming from two people just being close."
 In reference to the line "Listen to my heartbeat", Brian reflected, "I felt very deeply about that line.
 One of the sweetest songs I ever sang.
 I have to say I'm proud of it.
 The innocence of youth in my voice, of being young and childlike.
 I think that's what people liked."

 Music journalist Geoffrey Himes describes the song as a "ballad that featured Brian singing in a devotional high tenor about the romantic moment when words fail."
 Biographer Timothy White suggests that the lyrics can be interpreted as both "a peaceful meditation on romantic tranquility" and "a song of reunion for any loved ones."
 Conversely, author Jim Fusilli felt that the lyrics suggest "the way you express your love for someone who is ready to go ... it's what you say when you know it's the last time you'll hold her in your arms."